The Blog

 On our last Moab morning, I couldn’t leave without trying the highly recommended Moab Garage Co.
 (Yes, those are tots on my breakfast sandwich!)

 It was so good that I bought a hat as a souvenir!
 We hit the road straight home to Denver for a 5 and a half hour drive that ended up taking about 45 minutes longer with traffic.
-I buckled myself in the back bench area to get some blogging done while driver Jacob listened to a podcast up front.
 The van rode so smoothly and was such a comfortable ride for a long road trip.

 All in all, I highly recommend VanCraft for your next adventure from Denver!
 Use code AMANDA15 for 15% off your very own VanCraft rental.
 Happy exploring!